-- Where used, antenna masts should be as described as in Detail Sheet IR-18: Swivel Pole - 2) All antenna cabling through the mast should be LMR400. - 3) Piccolo-XR and PIU antennas (factory package default) should be replaced with an Icom whip antenna with male SMA connector.
-The factory antenna isn't optimal for the City's frequency band. - 4) Any antenna that is mounted directly to the controller cabinet and has coaxial cable lengths of 60 cm or shorter for the internal cabinet radio can have the LMR400 requirement substituted with LMR195, LMR200 or LMR240. - 5) Antenna cross bars should be used for multiple antennas on a single mast. - 6) Antennas that are mounted to buildings must be of aluminum or noncorrosive type and be securely mounted.
+- Where used, antenna masts should be as described as in Detail Sheet IR-18: Swivel Pole - 2) All antenna cabling through the mast should be LMR400. - 3) Any antenna that is mounted directly to the controller cabinet and has coaxial cable lengths of 60 cm or shorter for the internal cabinet radio can have the LMR400 requirement substituted with LMR195, LMR200 or LMR240. - 4) Antenna cross bars should be used for multiple antennas on a single mast. - 5) Antennas that are mounted to buildings must be of aluminum or noncorrosive type and be securely mounted. - 6) Modem antenna installation requires diversity antenna connection.
+Preferred method is a single housing diversity antenna over separate antennas.